 I am the coordinator of the Data Science track of the EIT Digital Master School at University Côte d'Azur from Sept.
 2020 (the Head of our EIT hub is my colleague Pr.
 Françoise Baude).

 - Stereopsis enables depth perception of the world, which is a key feature for both artificial and human visual processing systems.
 Besides, depth is an essential requirement for many practical applications, ranging from fine object manipulation in robotics, to autonomous driving for vehicles.
-In this 6-month internship project, we wish to design and implement a neuromorphic model for stereo matching using event cameras.
+In this PhD proposa, we wish to design and implement a neuromorphic model for stereo matching using event cameras.
 The project will extend a previous internship work done in the lab in 2020.

-2. Call for PhD candidate for CSC grant from Oct.
-2021 (application deadline March 1, 2021 -- Chinese students only, sorry): Towards Spike-Based Machine Learning
+3. Call for PhD candidate for CSC grant from Oct.
+2021 (application deadline is passed): Towards Spike-Based Machine Learning

 - Spiking Neural Networks show many interesting features for a necessary paradigm in information processing and machine learning --in order to face the ever-growing demand in large scale computation--, such as their unsupervised training with Spike-Timing-Dependant Plasticity rules, and their implementation on ultra-low-power neuromorphic hardware.
 And yet, a number of challenges lie ahead before they become a realistic alternative to deep CNN.
 The objective this PhD proposal is to gain an in-depth understanding of the theoretical computational properties of SNNs that will help to exhibit their fundamental limits.